About Dr. Fischbach

 Dr. Fischbach has practiced outpatient and inpatient psychiatry in Denver through his private practice.
 In the course of his early career, he co-founded the Aurora Mental Health Center, Aurora, Colorado, now the largest mental health center in the state, and served as its Medical Director from 1974 until 1992.
 He then served as Medical Director, PHP Health Services, at Fitzsimons Army Medical Center, Aurora, Colorado.
 In that capacity, he oversaw the inpatient and outpatient treatment of all armed services retirees and their families for a 65-mile radius from the army base.

 Dr. Fischbach has published a number of articles in a variety of newspapers and journals.
+He has contributed several Op-Ed articles to Pittsburgh Post-Gazette which can be accessed online.
 He is a member of the Pennsylvania Psychiatric Society and a lifetime member of the American Psychiatric Association.
-He co-authored the book, "Think Like A Psychiatrist."
+He co-authored the book, "Think Like A Psychiatrist,"and he authored “How to Live In Denver.”